Postgrad logo

 • the nominee’s curriculum vitae;

-• statement of motivationfrom the nominee (half page in length) which should explain briefly why they think that participation would be beneficial to them, their research, career and host organisation;
+• a statement of motivationfrom the nominee (half page in length) which should explain briefly why they think that participation would be beneficial to them, their research, career and host organisation;

-• letter of recommendation(one page in length) from a highly qualified scientist who is either in a supervisory role for the nominee’s project; or who may be well acquainted with their work; or who is a leading scholar in the field and is sufficiently knowledgeable about them.
+• a letter of recommendation(one page in length) from a highly qualified scientist who is either in a supervisory role for the nominee’s project; or who may be well acquainted with their work; or who is a leading scholar in the field and is sufficiently knowledgeable about them.
 This letter should contain the formal letterhead of the organisation of the person signing the letter.
 Please ensure that the letter of recommendation is specific to the nominee; and

-• letter of endorsementfrom the host organisation, signed by their president and specific to the nominee applying.
+• a letter of endorsementfrom the host organisation, signed by their president and specific to the nominee applying.

 Please find the selection criteria for this call on the left side of this webpage.